Skip to Content

 Scanner Details

-CodeStax uses industry-leading open-source security scanners, each specialized for a different aspect of code security.
+CodeStax uses industry-leading security scanning engines, each specialized for a different aspect of code security.

 Type: Static Application Security Testing Languages: 30+ including Python, JavaScript, TypeScript, Java, Go, Ruby, PHP, C#, Kotlin, Swift, Rust, and more